opendevstack/ods-project-quickstarters/boilerplates/ds-ml-service/files/README.md

 ### Jenkins ###
 The `Jenkinsfile` organizes the correct succession of spinning up the training, executing it and starting the new deployment of the prediction service.
-Additionally, it executes unittest ensuring the code is functionally before a new training process is started.
+Additionally, it triggers unittest ensuring the code is functionally before a new training process is started.
  Moreover, integration tests are run against the reproduced model wrapped into the prediction REST endpoint to